 - $95-110 total first-year cost — device ($35-50) plus $5/month prepaid SIM, vs $260-330 for Tracki or LandAirSea 54

-- 5000mAh battery lasts 50 days on standby — active tracking drains it to 5-10 days depending on update interval
+- 5000mAh battery is listed for up to 30 days on standby — active tracking drains it to 5-10 days depending on update interval

-- GPS accuracy within 5 meters outdoors — uses GPS + AGPS dual positioning, no Wi-Fi assist indoors
+- GPS accuracy is manufacturer-listed at 10m outdoors — uses GPS + AGPS dual positioning, no Wi-Fi assist indoors

 - Setup takes 20-30 minutes — SIM card insertion, APN configuration via SMS commands, app pairing required